 Call for papers and panels

-Call for papers: Submissions must be made by 15 August 2022.
+Call for papers: The submission deadline was 15 August 2022.

 A small fee will be charged to all attendees employed full time continuing (not fixed-term) in academia as a Lecturer or above.
 The fee schedule for the 2022 conference is: